skovy/skovy.dev/content/blog/codemod-workflow/index.md

     sourceType: "module",
     plugins: [
       // Note: depending on the code being parsed, you
-      // may need to add plugins such as `jsx`
+      // may need to add plugins such as `jsx` or others
+      // to support specific syntax.
+Docs:
       // https://babeljs.io/docs/en/babel-parser#plugins
     ]
   });